London Borough of Waltham Forest: Olympics

 Waltham Forest was one of four host boroughs in east London for the 2012 Olympics.
 The northern part of the Queen Elizabeth Olympic Park is located in Eton Manor.
 The borough hosted events in its three Olympic-size swimming pools, one synchronised swimming pool and one water polo pool.
 These pools were used for athlete training.

 During the Paralympic Games, Eton Manor hosted the Wheelchair Tennis events, with temporary seating for 10,500 spectators.

 In April 2012, the Ministry of Defence identified the roof of Fred Wigg Tower as a potential location for surface-to-air missile defences during the Games.

 Education

 Waltham Forest has a number of institutes, including 3 colleges of further education.
 Leyton Sixth Form College was the second sixth form college in Southern England to get a licence, and was awarded the title of best college in London for sport in 2013.
 Others include Waltham Forest College and Sir George Monoux College.
 Waltham Forest has a sixth form college reorganised system which it adopted in 1985.

+A class in Riverley Primary School in Leyton won the 'funniest joke' competition run by the Beano in 2025 and the school's Maisha Mahfuza won the 'funniest teacher' accolade.